yzwetsloot/markdown-cv/index.md

 `Oct 2020 - now`
 **Promotion**<br>
 _D.S.J.V.
 Groover, ClassCIE_<br>
-The ClassCIE or masterclass committee of jazz student association D.S.J.V.
-Groover organizes educational events.<br> Primarily in charge of promotion: searching for and maintaining contact with interesting (jazz) artists and/or their agents.<br>
+Part of the masterclass committee at jazz student association D.S.J.V.
+Groover which organizes educational events.<br>
+Primarily in charge of promotion: searching for and maintaining contact with interesting (jazz) artists and/or their agents.<br>

 `Sep 2020 - now`
 **Web developer**<br>
 _D.S.J.V.
 Groover, WebCIE_<br>
-The WebCIE or Web committee is in charge of maintaining and developing the primary website for jazz student association D.S.J.V.
-Groover and its corresponding subdomains.<br>
-Work in a team of web developers and designers to work towards this cause using languages like PHP and JavaScript.<br>
+Work in a team of web developers and designers to maintain and develop the primary website and its subdomains for D.S.J.V.
+Groover using languages like PHP and JavaScript.

 `May 2018 - Jun 2018`
 **Yearbook commmittee member**<br>